|Address:||Community Health Services Building

 Central Alabama High-Field NMR Facility: With support from an NCRR High End Instrumentation Grant, NCI ARRA Supplement to the UAB Cancer Center, and the UAB Administration (SOM, OVPRED, and CAS), we have established the Central Alabama High-Field NMR Facility equipped with a state-of-the-art 850 MHz NMR system (with a cryoprobe) as the center piece, along with several lower field NMR systems.
 This Facility will support the research programs of faculty members at UAB as well as at the neighboring institutions.
 This facility is located in the Department of Chemistry (14th street) at UAB.

-N. Rama Krishna is a Professor in the Department of Biochemistry and Molecular Genetics, and the Director of the Central Alabama High-Field NMR Facility.
-He received his Ph.D. from the Indian Institute of Technology-Kanpur in India.
+N. Rama Krishna is a Professor in the Department of Biochemistry and Molecular Genetics.
+He received his Ph.D. in Physics (Nuclear Spin Relaxation of Coupled Systems in Liquids By Double Resonance) from the Indian Institute of Technology-Kanpur in India.
 He holds joint appointments in the Comprehensive Cancer Center and the Departments of Chemistry and Physics.
+In 1984 he assumed the Directorship of the Cancer Center NMR Facility, and upgraded its research capabilities through several NIH and NSF Instrumentation Grants.
+In 2012 he has successfully established the state-of-the-art Central Alabama High-Field NMR Facility with a Bruker-Biospin 850 MHz NMR system as its center piece.
+After serving as the Director of High-Field NMR Facility for over three decades, Dr. Krishna stepped down from that position at the end of 2016 to focus on drug discovery research.
 He was a Leukemia Society of America Scholar during 1982-87.
 He was elected as a Fellow of the American Association for the Advancement of Science (AAAS) in 2012.
-His research program is supported at various times by grants from the NIH, NSF, American Heart Association, Arthritis Foundation and the Leukemia Society of America.
+His research program has been supported at various times by grants from the NIH (NIAID, NCI, NIGMS, NINDS, NCRR), NSF, American Heart Association, Arthritis Foundation, the Leukemia Society of America, and Pharmaceutical Industry.